assassin78476/MultiPurpose-V5-500-cmds/README.md

 ## As of February 2025, We confirm that this Current Code is Really Unstable for a Long term use, Most of the Commands/Modules Do not work Actively, We're Currently Seeking Help from Developers to Update this entire project to discord.js V14, If you want to Contribute Create a Pull Request.

-### PHV DEVELOPMENT - We've only updated/modified parts of this code and added few commands, this bot is originally made by [Tomato6966](https://github.com/Tomato6966/Multipurpose-discord-bot).
+###Sentinel DEVELOPMENT - We've only updated/modified parts of this code and added few commands, this bot is originally made by [Tomato6966](https://github.com/Tomato6966/Multipurpose-discord-bot).
 So Credits go to him.
->>>>>>> 9f834d95588e447645be2173a76e91db0ed548a3

 Having Bugs & Errors?
 Join our support server [Click Me](https://discord.gg/a7r25Cz2UD).